cysouw/diathesis/text/c07_participle.md

 Nicht mit adjektive?
 - gehören
-- sehen/wissen/glauben/finden
+- sehen/wissen/glauben
-- Ich finde mein Fahrrad schmutzig.
 - Ich sehe schwarz

+- Das ist ein Schwerverbrecher, den müßten sie einlochen, dem gehört lebenslänglich.
+(DWDS: Döblin, Alfred: Berlin Alexanderplatz, Olten: Walter 1961 [1929], S. 408 )

 ## Deponent verbs without alternations {#sec:participles-no-alternation}

 Most participles are regularly derived from verb stems that allow for finite verbforms.
 However, there are various participles that are not directly related to a finite verb, but that still occur in light verb constructions.
-Parallel to the '.3' sections in earlier chapters, I will discuss here various different kinds of participles without finite counterpart.
+Parallel to the '.3' sections in earlier chapters, I will discuss here various different kinds of participles without finite counterpart:

-- First, some participles have an idiomatic meaning that is not transparently related to the meaning of the morphologically corresponding finite verb.
-- Second, some participles are derived from nouns, and the corresponding finite verb does not exist.
-- Third, some participles might seem to be regular participles of particle verbs, but the corresponding particle verb does not exist as a finite verb (only the verb without the particle).
+i.
+Some participles have an idiomatic meaning that is not transparently related to the meaning of the morphologically corresponding finite verb. ii.
+Some participles are derived from nouns, and the corresponding finite verb does not exist. iii.
+Some participles might seem to be regular participles of particle verbs, but the corresponding particle verb does not exist as a finite verb (only the verb without the particle).

 ### Idiomatic meaning of participles